TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 #### ggplot2

-Learning how to use the `ggplot2` package can be challenging, but the results are highly rewarding and just like R itself it becomes easier the more you use it.
+Learning how to use the `ggplot2` package can be challenging, but the results are highly rewarding and just like R itself, it becomes easier the more you use it.

-The best way to master it is by practicing.
+The best way to master it is by practising.
 So let us create a first `ggplot`. 😃 What we need to do is the following:

 1. Wrangle the data in the format suitable for visualisation.